blasphemetheus/chess/README.md

 `mix test apps/board_model/test/board.test.exs:98` to pick a test at a line number.

-The class this project is based off of (memories of) is a software development course that required delivering periodic tests to run off of other classmates' environments.
-So there is some unnecessary testing complexity, but just ignore it, it won't hurt you.
+The class this project is jumping out of is a software development course that required delivering periodic tests to run off of other classmates' environments.

 `xtest` is an early version of it.
 There will be more.